abinit/abinit/doc/tutorial/eph4mob.md

 !!! important

-    Note that this formalism does not take into account contributions to the lifetime given by other scattering processes such as defects, ionized impurities in doped semiconductors, e-e interaction, grain boundary scattering etc.
+    Note that this formalism does not take into account contributions to the lifetime given by other scattering processes such as **defects, ionized impurities in doped semiconductors, e-e interaction, grain boundary scattering etc**.
     These effects may be relevant depending on the system and/or the temperature under investigation but they are not treated in this tutorial as here we mainly focus on room temperature and non-degenerate semiconductors, conditions in which e-ph scattering is one of the most important contributions.